Flexible Finance Options - Buy Now Pay Later (12 months Deferred Payments) or 12 Months Interest-FreeFind Out More

 The official advice points towards:

-If your windows have gone beyond repair, authentic timber windows and timber doors are the ideal choice for homes in the Peak District.
+If your windows have gone beyond repair, maybe they’re buzzing in the wind or looking incredibly unattractive, authentic timber windows and timber doors are the ideal choice for homes in the Peak District.
 Or if you’re looking for the best of both worlds, The Residence Collection seamlessly combines classic timber sightlines with energy-efficient uPVC chambers.
 Approved in many conservation areas, Residence 9 windows have been specifically designed to replicate the gorgeous 19th Century timber window style; providing the ultimate solution for planners and homeowners throughout Derbyshire and beyond.

 Back in November, a couple in the Peak District were ordered to pay £46,000 in fines and costs for making unauthorised alterations to a listed building.
 The contractor who carried out the work was also fined £250 and ordered to pay £1,000 costs for his part in the unlawful removal of “significant historic and architectural interest”.